sriramab/gamamanual/G__UserControlled.md

 }
 ```

-If the control chosen is `user_first`, it means that the user controled panel is opened first, and then the agent has a chance to run its "own" behaviors (reflexes, essentially, or "init" in the case of a "user\_init" panel).
+If the control chosen is `user_first`, it means that the user controled panel is opened first, and then the agent has a chance to run its "own" behaviors (reflexes, essentially, or "init" in the case of a `user_init` panel).
 If the control chosen is `user_last`, it is the contrary.